neurips2025-enlsp/neurips2025-enlsp.github.io/index.md

 -->

 <p>
-The fourth version of the Efficient Natural Language and Speech Processing (ENLSP-IV) workshop will focus on how to make large language and foundation models more efficient in terms of <b>Architecture</b>, <b>Training</b>, and <b>Inference</b> in their real-world applications.
-This year, following the trend of industry and academia, we put more emphasis on investigating new architectures to make future language and foundation models more efficient.
-Moreover, we highlight the importance of comprehensive evaluation and benchmarking new efficient models from different practical aspects.
-The workshop program offers an interactive platform for gathering experts and talents from academia and industry through invited talks, panel discussion, paper submission, reviews, interactive poster sessions, oral presentations and a couple of mentorship sessions for new researchers.
+The Efficient Natural Language and Speech Processing (ENLSP) Workshop aims to advance the efficiency of large language and speech models across three key dimensions: <b>Model Design</b>, <b>Training</b>, and <b>Inference</b>—with a particular emphasis this year on <b>reasoning capabilities</b> and <b>test-time compute</b>.
+While enabling models to ``think longer'' has shown promise, they must also <b><i>think smarter</i></b> that requires a stronger focus on efficiency in how models reason and adapt across diverse deployment settings.
+ENLSP brings together academic researchers and industry experts in a dynamic program featuring <i>invited talks</i>, <i>panel discussions</i>, peer-reviewed <i>paper</i> and <i>poster presentations</i>, a <i>demo track</i>, and <i>mentorship sessions</i> for new researchers.
-This will be a unique opportunity to discuss and share challenging problems, build connections,  exchange ideas and brainstorm, and foster future collaborations.
-The topics of this workshop can be of interest for people working on general machine learning, deep learning, hardware, optimization, theory and applications.
+The workshop provides a unique opportunity to explore emerging challenges in efficient AI, exchange ideas, and foster collaborations to bring together researchers from the machine learning, systems, optimization, theory and applied AI communities.
 </p>